Post updated 02/02/2022 **Please NOTE: This is a HYBRID event, whilst it is online, students may participate in person at the IfM / IfAM**

 Students at the Universities of Cambridge and Nottingham can enter.
 You may register as a team of 4-6, or individually or as a smaller group, in which case we will arrange teams for you.

-Given the unprecedented COVID-19 situation, this event may be held online, organised remotely by the Institute for Manufacturing, University of Cambridge, and the Institute for Advanced Manufacturing, University of Nottingham.
+Given the unprecedented COVID-19 situation, this event will be held online, organised remotely by the Institute for Manufacturing (IfM), University of Cambridge, and the Institute for Advanced Manufacturing (IfAM), University of Nottingham.
+However facilities will be available for students to work at either the IfM in Cambridge or IfAM in Nottingham.

 With thanks to the supporters of this event…